-(Fiscal Year 2022)
+(Fiscal Year 2023)

-Annually the Office of the Inspector General (OIG) engages an independent public accountant (IPA) to perform a required audit of the Commodity Futures Trading Commission (CFTC) Customer Protection Fund (Fund) financial statements.
-We contracted Williams Adley & Company, LLP (Williams Adley) to audit the financial statements of the Fund as of September 30, 2022, and for the year then ended, to provide negative assurance on internal control and compliance with laws and regulations for financial reporting.
-We required that the audit be done in accordance with U.S. Generally Accepted Government Auditing Standards (GAGAS).
+We contracted with the independent public accounting firm of Williams Adley & Company, LLP (Williams Adley) to audit the financial statements of Commodity Futures Trading Commission (CFTC) Customer Protection Fund (Fund) financial statements as of and for the fiscal years ended September 30, 2023, and 2022, to provide a report on internal control over financial reporting, report on compliance with laws and other matters.
+The contract required that the audit be performed in accordance with U.S. Generally Accepted Government Auditing Standards (GAGAS).